paulinedangla/MySQL/README.md

 I also learned the notion of correlated sub-queries and I finally understood the subtlety of the usefulness of a sub-query or a join.

+### Common Table Expression (CTE)

+I examined the notion of Common Table Expression (CTE) via reading an article on [Chartio](https://chartio.com/resources/tutorials/using-common-table-expressions/#how-to-create-a-cte).
+I understood that CTEs allow to:
+- prioritize a complex query into several simple queries linked together.
+- make it easier to read inside a query
+- increase the performance of a query

 # ABOUT MYSELF

 ## Who am I ?